 -Notice and Cure.
 Essentially, this requires the employer to provide written notice of its grounds for termination to the executive, and then allow the executive a period of time, usually 30 days, to “cure” the problem.

 -Arbitration.
 The employee agrees to use arbitration or mediation to resolve any issues with employer, rather than going to court.

 -Choice of law.
 The agreement asserts that should any dispute ever arise in a lawsuit, it will be governed by the laws of a particular state, regardless of where it is filed.

 This is by no means an exclusive list.
-When I tell people that during 30 years of recruiting I’ve seen it all, I’m not kidding.
+When I tell people that during 30 years as a Vice President Ecommerce executive recruiter I’ve seen it all, I’m not kidding.
 I remember placing a CDO some years back, and in his contract was a provision that actually governed the candidate’s activities outside the office.
 You see, on weekends during the summer he went around the state competing in demolition derbys at county fairs.
 The employer saw pictures of his car crushed to a pulp on his Facebook page.
 Fearing that he might suffer a debilitating injury that could affect his ability to work, the client inserted language to cease and desist all such activity during the length of his employment.
 He was cool with it because this was his dream job.
 I once handled an employment contract that was more than 30 pages long, and I needed to hire a labor contract attorney, in addition to consulting with my candidate’s own attorney, to make sure we understood all the legalese.
 But this will give you a basic overview of most of the major categories that are covered in these agreements.
 I would welcome any comments from those of you who have had employment contracts in the past, and perhaps share any other unusual provisions that you might have encountered.